kritiksoman/Aerial-Segmentation/README.md

 [5] Illumination variation: We use DEM for segmentation and NIR for detecting vegetation.
 Other than that, drone data is generally recorded in ideal environmental conditions.<br/>

 ## Reference
-Kritik Soman.
+[[CoDS-COMAD '19](http://cods-comad.in/2019/index.html)]: Soman, Kritik. "[Rooftop Detection using Aerial Drone Imagery](https://dlnext.acm.org/doi/abs/10.1145/3297001.3297041)."
+Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
 2019.
-Rooftop Detection using Aerial Drone Imagery.
-In Proceedings of the ACM India Joint International Conference on Data Science and Management of Data ([CoDS-COMAD '19](http://cods-comad.in/2019/index.html)).
-ACM, New York, NY, USA, 281-284.  https://dlnext.acm.org/doi/abs/10.1145/3297001.3297041

 ## Dependencies
 ```